Walton LI Wai Tat

-Dr Walton Li has played a pivotal role in advancing medicine in Hong Kong, both by his important work in developing the Hong Kong Sanatorium and Hospital ('the Hospital') and by his close collaboration with tertiary institutions in Hong Kong to further medical education.
+Dr Walton Li Wai Tat has played a pivotal role in advancing medicine in Hong Kong, both by his important work in developing the Hong Kong Sanatorium and Hospital ("the Hospital") and by his close collaboration with tertiary institutions in Hong Kong to further medical education.
 In particular, he has been a great supporter of medical education at this University.

 Dr Walton Li attended the University of California, Los Angeles (UCLA), School of Medicine for his medical qualification.
 He then underwent specialist training in ophthalmology at UCLA and completed his fellowship in Corneal and External Ocular Disease at the Jules Stein Eye Institute.
 He became a Diplomate of the American Board of Ophthalmology in 1979.

 In 1980 Dr Li joined the Hospital where he established, and has since headed, the Department of Ophthalmology.
 In 2005 he was elected Chairman of the Board of Directors of the Hospital, a position he still holds.
 Indeed, our Chairman of Council, Dr CH Leong, serves as a member of the Clinical Governance Committee of the Hospital.

 In 1993 Dr Li became a Fellow of the Hong Kong Academy of Medicine (Ophthalmology) and served as Vice President of the College of Ophthalmologists of Hong Kong from 2005 to 2009.
 He was admitted as a Fellow of the Royal College of Physicians and Surgeons of Glasgow in 2007 and served as Chairman of the Hong Kong Private Hospitals Association from 2000-2006.